steadman1/my-written-portfolio/README.md

    <img src="/Blender Showcase/Ford Bronco/IMG_9514.jpg" width="256"/>
 </p>

-Still incomplete, this project was an incredibly time-consuming conceptual extension of my [DeLorean](#a-delorean)
+Still incomplete, this project has been an incredibly time-consuming conceptual extension of my [DeLorean](#a-delorean)

 ## 🕵🏼‍♂️ A Look Into My Professional Life